This is documentation for the next SDK version. For up-to-date documentation, see the latest version (SDK 52).

 Under the hood, that example connects to this Glitch server code, so you'll need to open that page to spin up the server.
 Feel free to run your own Glitch server and copy that code!

-For usage information and detailed documentation, please refer to:
+For usage information and detailed documentation, see the following resources:

 import * as Linking from 'expo-linking';